1. Sustainability TOP

 Isuzu respects employees' freedom to associate (or not) and freedom of collective bargaining and strives to create a comfortable working environment through cooperation between labor and management.
 Isuzu has established fair and sound labor-management relationships founded on mutual trust between management and employees, who cooperate to tackle challenges.

-Major Labor-management Forums in Practice
+Major Labor-Management Forums in Practice

-Content of the Major Labor-management Forums
+Content of the Major Labor-Management Forums

 Agenda: Wages/bonuses, general working conditions

-Attendees: President and Division EVP
+Attendees: President and COO, Division EVPs

 Agenda: General working conditions